apache/hudi/docs/writing_data.md

  - **Soft Deletes** : With soft deletes, user wants to retain the key but just null out the values for all other fields.
  This can be simply achieved by ensuring the appropriate fields are nullable in the dataset schema and simply upserting the dataset after setting these fields to null.
  - **Hard Deletes** : A stronger form of delete is to physically remove any trace of the record from the dataset.
 This can be achieved by issuing an upsert with a custom payload implementation via either DataSource or DeltaStreamer which always returns Optional.Empty as the combined value.
-Hudi ships with a built-in `com.uber.hoodie.EmptyHoodieRecordPayload` class that does exactly this.
+Hudi ships with a built-in `org.apache.hudi.EmptyHoodieRecordPayload` class that does exactly this.

 ```
  deleteDF // dataframe containing just records to be deleted
-   .write().format("com.uber.hoodie")
+   .write().format("org.apache.hudi")
    .option(...) // Add HUDI options like record-key, partition-path and others as needed for your setup
    // specify record_key, partition_key, precombine_fieldkey & usual params
-   .option(DataSourceWriteOptions.PAYLOAD_CLASS_OPT_KEY, "com.uber.hoodie.EmptyHoodieRecordPayload")
+   .option(DataSourceWriteOptions.PAYLOAD_CLASS_OPT_KEY, "org.apache.hudi.EmptyHoodieRecordPayload")

 ```